-Silver is one of the most versatile metals on Earth and while its uses span many industries, its application in medicine makes this element a standout across centuries.
+Silver is one of the most versatile metals on Earth and while its uses span many industries, silver in medicine makes this element a standout across centuries.

-Today, silver is critical to many life-saving medical advancements.
+Today, silver is critical for modern medical advancements.
 From the everyday to the extraordinary, silver remains a major catalyst changing the face of medicine and dramatically impacting the human experience.
+Before silver reaches a hospital or clinic, it starts in the ground, in places like Alaska, where it can be mined.

 Silver’s strong antimicrobial properties allow it to kill or inhibit the growth of bacteria and viruses.
 Silver ions disrupt the cellular structure of bacteria, making them unable to replicate or survive.
 This property is particularly important in preventing and treating infections.